hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 > <@hiiamboris:tchncs.de> "shortcuts" in that context meant short names for shell use, e.g. "redc" instead of "red-toolchain-30dec23-f8f255970"
 > if it meant "links" why would I not write "links"?

-why didn't you write ‚Äûshort names‚Äù then? Ì†ΩÌ∏É
+why didn't you write ‚Äûshort names‚Äù then? üòÉ

 [16:38:32](#2Bc2BJkVWoj6utmJJu-dqzZWEwvdysQMwW3u8O3iwCw) <hiiamboris (@hiiamboris:tchncs.de)>:
 ¬Ø\_(„ÉÑ)_/¬Ø